 - The most common by far is piping (or welting), which provides a simple finishing detail and works in all styles of rooms and with all styles of furniture.
 Keep the piping fabric the same as the rest of the pillow for a classic look, or try contrast piping for something a little more decorative.

 - Rope trim is similar to plain piping but it has just a little more depth and lends pillows a more traditional look.

-- Decorative trims include styles such as tassels, pom poms and fringe.
-Generally speaking these types of trim are best suited to traditional, country, and bohemian rooms.
+- Decorative trims include styles such as tassels, pom-poms, and fringe.
+Generally speaking, these types of trim are best suited to traditional, country, and bohemian rooms.
 They're not typically found in modern or contemporary spaces.

 - You can also forgo trim altogether and opt for a simple knife edge.
 This look is ideal for polished, contemporary spaces.

-The type of insert (or filler) you choose will depend of a few factors.
+The type of insert (or filler) you choose will depend on a few factors.
 The main one is price, followed by comfort, and sometimes allergies.
 Down feathers are soft and comfortable, but down pillows can often lose their shape (and some people are allergic to them).
 Synthetic fillers don't have this problem but they're also not as comfortable.
-In many cases people opt for down and feather mixes that are soft and comfortable but still hold their shape.
+In many cases, people opt for down and feather mixes that are soft and comfortable but still hold their shape.